f4exb/sdrangel/ReadmeDevelopper.md

   - closeDevice:
     - if there are no buddies then effectively close the device else just zero out the own copy of the device handle

+Exchange of dynamic information when necessary such as sample rate or center frequency is done by message passing between buddies.